 Department WebsiteDepartment EmailAdvising

 The Department of English Language and Literature offers a wide variety of courses leading up to both major and minor concentrations in English, as well as an honours degree.
 The core of the program reflects a traditional approach to English studies, including literary-historical and genre courses.
-What makes the department distinctive, however, are a number of courses cross-listed with other disciplines or programs, such as:
+What makes the department distinctive, however, are a number of courses that provide students with the opportunity to study narrative, culture, language and discourse in interdisciplinary ways by taking courses that are cross-listed with other programs, such as:

 The Bachelor of Arts (BA) is a well-established, foundational degree and requires the requirements listed below alongside general graduation requirements.